-Since 2004, when I left my corporate role as architect and began my writing career, I’ve found my journey to be a constant exploration of this man versus nature and his fellow man theme in my works.
+In 2004 I left my corporate role as architect, a designing man, who writes (promotions, reports and plans throughout my career), and began a second career as a writer of books.
+I soon learned I wasn’t done designing, and added scheming and plotting.
+I found my new journey to be a constant exploration of the man versus nature and his fellow man — a main theme in my works.
 In the current decade, with the increased frequency of forest fires, floods and violent weather, this once distant murmur has become a loud drumbeat.
 Along the way, I’ve learned many things about the business, techniques and features of the rapidly changing industry of writing and publishing.

-My purpose here is dual: First, I’ll acquaint you, in my Designing Man Blog with industry news, my own evolving views, and reviews of the best books I’ve come across.
-In A Writer’s Journey, on the Writer Insider/ Greenskills.net subdomain, with the help of fellow professionals, I’ll continue to evolve a free online course, on the changing world of publishing, the writing craft and the new world of promotion in the internet age; keep you informed about local literary events and writing groups, and offer full information about my books and short stories.
-Throughout you’ll find links to my monthly Designing Man newsletter, with its frequent bonus offerings, discounts and bargains.
+My purpose here is twofold: First, I’ll update you, in my Designing Man Blog, with industry news, my own evolving views, and reviews of the best books I’ve come across.
+In A Writer’s Journey, on my Writer Insider subdomain, I’ll continue to evolve a free online resource on the writing craft, the changing world of publishing and the new world of promotion in the internet age.
+As an architect who writes, I’ll keep you informed about local literary events and writing groups, and offer full information about my books and short stories, both biography and mystery, on my monthly Designing Man newsletter and Pete’s Bookshop, an online store, with its frequent bonus offerings, discounts and bargains.

 Please join me in my own writer’s journey.
 To make sure you don’t miss a single post or issue of Designing Man News, or new installment of A Writer’s Journey, please sign up in the sidebar or on my about-contact page.

-Ever met a real patriot?
+Ever met a real patriot ?
 I’ll bet you have one or more in your own family–one who has served our country in the military, in government or as a first responder.
-My dad was one.
-Despite having two young children, he volunteered for service in World War II.
-This Veterans’ …
+Let’s not forget the women, like my mother, with two young children, and the nineteen million others who …

 Isn’t organized crime, “the mob,” a thing of the past?
 Not so, according to Brian Bardsley, Jr., Chicago Police SWAT Team leader and medical response specialist.
 It has merely gone respectable, although not legit.
 Over a half-century ago, after the FBI, the Kefauver Commission and RICO, the Racketeer Influenced and …